 Create a new multivariate test in Optimizely Web Experimentation

 In the Name field, enter a name for your experiment.

-In the Experiment Description box, optionally provide a description of this experiment.
+In the Description field, optionally enter a description for this experiment.

-Set up targeting to define where the experiment will run.
-From the Target By dropdown list, select either URL or Saved Pages:
+Set up targeting to define where the experiment runs.
+Expand the Target By dropdown list and select either URL or Saved Pages:

 If you choose Saved Pages, select the target page from the list of pages.

 In the Sections area, add as many variations as you need.The number of possible combinations in an MVT is capped at 64.
 This works out to, at most, six sections with two variations each (2^6 or 2x2x2x2x2x2).
 You should also remember that as the number of combinations in an MVT increases, the amount of traffic going to each one decreases, and results take longer to achieve.

 Adjust the Traffic Allocation as needed.

 Once your experiment is set up, you can access your variations from either the Sections or Combinations tabs.
 The Sections tab displays a complete list of the sections you created for your experiment, along with all the variations contained within each one.
 Just click on the name of the variation or the Edit button to view and update the variation within the Visual Editor.

 If you would prefer to simply view the actual outputted combinations themselves, you can do so from within the Combinations tab.
 Just click on the name of the combination you want to view to open it in the Visual Editor.